 Firefighters Battle Electrical Fire at NBC Headquarters

-NEW YORK (AP) _ A fire at the 70-story GE building that houses NBC’s headquarters created heavy smoke, forced employees to evacuate and injured at least two people.
+NEW YORK (AP) _ A fire at the 70-story GE building that houses NBC’s headquarters created heavy smoke and forced employees to evacuate early today.

 About 225 firefighters battled the blaze, which was believed to have started in a 10th-floor electrical closet at the TV studios of local affiliate WNBC.